kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 ## Summary

 To achieve efficient management of fabric devices, we propose adding the following features to the Kubernetes scheduler's DRA plugin.
-Fabric devices are those that are not directly connected to the server and require attachment to the server for use.
+A fabric device is a device that is placed outside the server via a PCIe or CXL switch.
+In order to use this device from K8s, we need to control the switch to connect a specific device to a specific physical server.

 In the current DRA implementation, fabric devices are attached after the scheduling decision, which leads to the following issue: